joshialonzo/ergeon/README.md

 Using Django ORM, write a function that will print the book title and the author name (who wrote it) for all the books we have in the database.
 Like this:

-“War and Peace”.
+“War and Peace".
 Leo Tolstoy
-“Anna Karenina”.
+“Anna Karenina".
 Leo Tolstoy
-“Resurrection”.
+“Resurrection".
 Leo Tolstoy
-“The Three Musketeers”.
+“The Three Musketeers".
 Alexandre Dumas
-“The Count of Monte Cristo”.
+“The Count of Monte Cristo".
 Alexandre Dumas

 ### 6.2

 Write another function that will print the author’s name and all the books he wrote.
 For all the authors we have in the database.
 Like this:

-Leo Tolstoy: “War and Peace”, “Anna Karenina”, “Resurrection” Alexandre Dumas: “The Three Musketeers”, “The Count of Monte Cristo”
+Leo Tolstoy: “War and Peace", “Anna Karenina", “Resurrection" Alexandre Dumas: “The Three Musketeers", “The Count of Monte Cristo"

 ### 6.3